 It’s also critical to understand some of the foods you need to avoid or limit in order to improve your overall dental health.
 For healthier teeth and gums, it pays to limit or avoid sugary, processed foods and foods that are high in sugar or sugar substitutes.

-For good dental health, always remember to brush twice daily with a fluoride toothpaste and visit your dentist regularly.
+For good dental health, always remember to brush twice daily with fluoride toothpaste and visit your Columbus Ohio dentist regularly.
 Regular dental care can help prevent oral problems and detect those that occur in the early stages, while they’re easily treatable.